We have a problem and we’ll admit it. We’re improvement addicts.

 It keeps you on your toes.

-It’s easy to get caught up with client work and letting internal improvement take a backseat.
+It’s easy to get caught up with client work and let internal improvement take a backseat.
 But does IO let that fly?
 Hell no. It’s just as important to dedicate time to improving things inside your company too.

 Stryve-related items are an important part of our IO agenda.
 By tackling our own areas for improvement, we’re able to do our best work.